 What VAT rates apply to oysters and champagne?

-How much trim loss should I account for with oysters?
+How much trim loss should I budget for oysters?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source